nabeelvalley/docs/Design Patterns/decorator.md

 // base class for concrete decorator classes public abstract class LoginDecorator : AbstractLogin
 {
+    // reference to the inner login that we are decorating
-    public abstract AbstractLogin InnerLogin { get; }
+    // this could be private, public here for the sake of example public abstract AbstractLogin InnerLogin { get; }
 }
 ```